TalentLayer-Labs/starter-kit/README.md

 ## Start building in 60 seconds

-- Fork the code
+- Clone this repository
-- Clone your new repository
+- Run the setup script to choose the modules which you want to use in your project `npm run setup`

 - Copy .env.example file into a new .env file
-- `cp .env.example .env`
+  `cp .env.example .env`

 - If you are using nvm, run:
-- `nvm use`
+  `nvm use`
 - Else, use the recommended node version: `18^`

--Install the dependencies
+- Install the dependencies
-- `npm install`
+  `npm install`

--Run local server for development
+- Run local server for development
-- `npm run dev`
+  `npm run dev`

 ## 🛠️ TalentLayer